jongwon254/EV-App/README.md

 ![](https://user-images.githubusercontent.com/36485235/164819777-d3996167-3638-4b46-92b7-5df77483fde3.png)

-# EV App🔌
+# EV App
 Android app for EV owners to enable a smart vehicle and charging solution and a better user experience.

 ## Technologies
 - Language: Java
-- Built with Android Studio, Firebase, XML, and JSON (Gson)
+- Built in Android Studio with Firebase, CI/CD, and Jenkins
-- CI/CD with ASE, Jenkins, and Git
 - Designed with Adobe XD and Figma
 - REST APIs from GoingElectric, ChargePrice, and Google Maps